nmelnick/Log4Vala/README.md

 to use STDOUT or STDERR for you to appropriate capture the output.
 * *FileAppender* will output log messages to the given file, and either append or overwrite that file.
+* *SocketAppender* will output log messages to a socket listening at another host and port.

 ### Layouts